 (415) 986-1822 Ext.
 32

 Lydia Han oversees the visual arts programming and exhibitions at the CCC.
 She brings years of creativity, marketing, development, and event planning experience to the team.
 Previously she was at Mercedes-Benz’s China Headquarters as a Marketing Assistant Manager, responsible for large scale event management including product launches, executive dinners, VIP tours, and fairs and sponsorship events, as well as a Communications Executive at the Cartier Beijing office, focusing on PR strategy and Event Planning.
 She graduated from Beijing Dongcheng Workers’ University in 2004, in China, and majored in Information Management.
-She looks forward to transferring her knowledge in the non-profit industry and to build a better community.
+She looks forward to transferring her knowledge in the non-profit industry and building a better community.

 Assistant Curator Ziying Duan